MetOffice/CMEW/doc/source/user_guide/workflow.rst

      The ``configure_recipe.py`` script from the |Rose| app.
   :Details:
      Runs immediately after the successful completion of the ``install_env_file`` job.
-     Temporarily, the modified ESMValTool developer configuration file is copied from the ``configure_recipe`` app to the ``share/etc`` directory in the installed workflow.
+     Temporarily, creates ESMValTool developer configuration file at ``share/etc`` directory in the installed workflow.

 ``configure_for``
   :Description: